-The master of science in innovation and entrepreneurship degree program is designed to prepare students for successful careers in innovation-related roles in established organizations, entrepreneurial finance, or in the creation of new ventures.
-The new venture concentration or the innovation within the corporation concentration.
 The program provides a solid foundation in the management disciplines essential to innovation, with specific focus on the tools, techniques and skills required to develop and lead product, service and business model innovation.
+The MSIE degree is designed to complement baccalaureate or advanced degrees in business, economics, arts and humanities, engineering or scientific disciplines.

 Program: Innovation and Entrepreneurship